Disclaimer: I own nothing. All Buffy the Vampire Slayer characters and Gone-Away Lake characters are the property of their original owners.

 and its sequel Return to Gone-Away

-came out in 1957 and 1961, respectively, and they are excellent American children’s novels recounting how a young girl and her cousin somewhere in New York state spend a summer exploring a lost lake they discovered in the countryside, and making friends with the two charming people who still live there.
+came out in 1957 and 1961, respectively.
+They are excellent American children’s novels recounting how a young girl and her cousin somewhere in New York state spend a summer exploring a lost lake they discovered in the countryside, and making friends with the two charming people who still live there.
 Both books were written in a realistic, modern-day style by the author Elizabeth Enright, not like some sort of fantasy novel for young adults.
 The first book was selected as a Newbery Honor winner, indicating it was a worthy runner-up for that year’s most distinguished achievement in children’s literature.

 If you want to read these books, try to find the original editions with the black-and-white illustrations done by Joe and Beth Krush.
 Here’s an example of the artwork, which impeccably presents the wonder and excitement of unexpected discovery.